 “I do art because it creates memories for others and that is my objective in life now.
 God created my subjects from scratch.
 I’m just the guy that paints them on paper.
 It’s such a blessing that I am still able to do this at 89 years old,” Phil explains.

 After many years of helping grow Phil’s reputation as an artist selling his imagery, Matt had an idea to develop a book of Phil’s work.
 He and fellow colleague Duane Chambers released the book in 2021 that includes 461 images dating back to Phil’s start in 1979.
 Matt collected and compiled all of the copy for the book.
-Duane prepared the digital imagery, the design and handled the printing details when it went to press.
-The attention the book has created and the sales have proven to be very successful for Phil as an artist.
+Duane prepared the digital imagery, and the design and handled the printing details when it went to press.
+The attention the book has created and the sales have proven to be very successful for Phil as a watercolor artist.

 Phil has a waiting list for his commissioned work.
 He adds each potential client to his list and when he gets to their name if they are still interested in having the painting created he starts the work.
 He begins each piece by first taking an array of photos at the architectural location while studying every detail of the structure.
 He uses the photos to outline the important visual aspects often counting the number of bricks, stones, or blocks, down to the exact number.